ankushChoudhary1903/web-dev-roadmap/Day-3/README.md

-Day 3:
+# Day 3:
 - Part 1:
   - Lists
   - Div
   - Span
   - Some Other Basic Tags
   - Sub and Super Script
 - Part 2:
+  - Tables
+  - Forms
+  - Inputs, Buttons and Labels
+  - Placeholder and some other attributes